 Step 1 - Create your guide 🤓

-To begin, create your guide in your main language.
+To begin, create your guide in your primary language.

 Step 2 - Duplicate your guide

-You can duplicate as many times as you wish, for however many languages you want to translate your guides to!
+You can duplicate as many times as you wish for however many languages you want to translate your guides too!

-👀 Here's a tip: To make things easier, name each guide based on the language you are hoping to translate them, and don't forget to save!
+👀 Here's a tip: To make things easier, name each guide based on the language you hope to translate them, and don't forget to save!

 Step 3 - Translate 🤖